Apple and Fennel Salad with Fresh Dill and Triple-Citrus Vinaigrette

 Yes!
 Toasted walnuts or pecans add nice crunch, and crumbled goat cheese or feta brings creamy richness.
 Just add them right before serving so they don't get soggy from the dressing.

-Why use white pepper instead of black pepper?
+Can I use black pepper instead of white pepper?

 How do I know if my fennel is fresh?